Anticipated closing costs

-There are certain typical costs associated with closing the sale of a house.
-These costs are often split between the buyer and seller, as dictated in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in North Carolina to help lead you through the deal.
+There are certain basic expenses associated with closing the sale of a house.
+These expenses are commonly divided between the buyer and seller, as noted in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in North Carolina to help guide you through the transaction.

 • Points (optional)